mansatCode/2D-Path-Finder/README.md

 # 2D_Pathfinder
-A repository holding my solution to Amazon's work sample project (part of Bright Network's Internship Experience 2022 event).
+As part of Bright Network's Internship Experience 2022, Amazon tasked us with implementing a pathfinding algorithm to navigate from a starting-point to a delivery-point.

+My implementation uses an A* algorithm to find the shortest path.

+Screenshot:
 ![screenshot of successful solution](https://github.com/mansatCode/2D_Pathfinder/blob/master/resources/Successful%20run.png?raw=true)